AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 From these three simple rules highly complicated behaviors can emerge.
 The Game of Life is an example of a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) (CA), a dynamical system in which *space*, *time*, and the *degrees of freedom* are all discrete, while the extent of the system in space and time may be taken to infinity.
 Cellular automata are therefore interesting model systems from the perspective of statistical physics, since one can ask questions about the generic types of dynamics that may occur, and how these determine the behavior of the system in the thermodynamic limit.

 Though discrete, CAs are *classical* systems, since they have a definite state at any instant.
 Is there a natural notion of a *quantum cellular automaton*?
 Motivated by quantum computation, physicists have in recent years begun to study *quantum circuits*, and we'll see that in many ways these are quantum analogues of cellular automata.
 In this talk I'll discuss some of the similarities and differences between these two classes of systems, and what they can teach us about classical and quantum dynamics more generally.
-Although I won't have much to say about quantum computation *per se*, it's clear that this is one of the main drives of the field, and ideas from quantum information have constantly been injected into many body physics over the past decades.
+Although I won't have much to say about quantum computation *per se*, it's clear that this is one of the main drivers of the field, and ideas from quantum information have constantly been injected into many body physics over the past decades.

 {{% callout note %}}
 Note that there are several different constructions which go by the name *quantum cellular automaton*